canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 logic is declared in ``.readthedocs.yaml``.
 The Starter Pack comes with a pre-configured ``.readthedocs.yaml`` with default values that should work for the majority of projects.

-See :ref:`rtd` to learn how configure your Read the Docs instance.
+See :ref:`publish-on-rtd` to learn how configure your Read the Docs instance.

 .. figure:: assets/rtd-build.png
     :class: with-border